-Statistical Data Spain and Catalonia:
+Statistical Data about Spain and Catalonia:

 Centro de Investigaciones Sociológicas (CIS; Center for Sociological Research, Madrid)